-- 8 (1) A licensed elevating device contractor must maintain a current list of the elevating devices maintained by the licensed elevating device contractor under mandatory maintenance program contracts, and - (a) provide a copy of the list annually to a provincial safety manager, and - (b) notify a provincial safety manager of any additions or changes to the list within 3 days of the addition or change.

-- (2) A licensed elevating device contractor must not employ a certified elevating device mechanic or a mechanic-in-training for the purpose of doing regulated work outside the scope of the employed individual's certificate of qualification, unless - (a) the employed individual will be under the direct supervision of a certified elevating device mechanic who holds a certificate of qualification relevant to the regulated work, and - (b) the licensed elevating device contractor verifies that, if a skill in the employed individual's skills passport is signed by the supervising certified elevating device mechanic under section 4.5, the employed individual has successfully demonstrated proficiency in that skill. - (3) Sections 7 (1) and 9 of the Safety Standards General Regulation do not apply to a licensed elevating device contractor.
+- 8 (1) A licensed elevating device contractor must maintain a current list of the elevating devices maintained by the licensed elevating device contractor under mandatory maintenance program contracts, and - (a) provide a copy of the list annually to a provincial safety manager, and - (b) notify a provincial safety manager of any additions or changes to the list within 3 days of the addition or change. - (2) A licensed elevating device contractor must not employ a certified elevating device mechanic or a mechanic-in-training for the purpose of doing regulated work outside the scope of the employed individual's certificate of qualification, unless - (a) the employed individual will be supervised by a certified elevating device mechanic who holds a certificate of qualification relevant to the regulated work, and - (b) the licensed elevating device contractor verifies that, if a skill in the employed individual's skills passport is signed by the supervising certified elevating device mechanic under section 4.5, the employed individual has successfully demonstrated proficiency in that skill. - (3) Sections 7 (1) and 9 of the Safety Standards General Regulation do not apply to a licensed elevating device contractor. [en.
+B.C.
+Reg.
+239/2014, s.
+8.]